sudomateo/website/content/gear/index.md

 either a 27" 5K or a 32" 6K monitor but there weren't any that had above a 60Hz refresh rate.
 I ended up buying this monitor since it's 5K at 120Hz and supports Thunderbolt 4 connectivity, really USB4 in my case.
 It's lower pixels per inch (PPI) than I wanted but the text is still lovely at 200% scale.
 I love that it has a built-in KVM switch which allowed me to get rid of my dock and USB switch.
 This monitor uses multi-stream transport (MST) to split the monitor into sections for one computer to treat as two monitors or two computers to treat as one monitor.
-I use its 50%/50% mode with one computer if I want to act like I have two monitors (e.g., for screen sharing one monitor and not the other) and I use its 50%/50% mode with two computers where one computer uses one half and the other computer uses the other half.
-If I'm not doing either of those things I'll just use its 100% mode as a single monitor.

 ### Kinesis Advantage360